 More women with disabilities have had a mammogram and fewer pay for all of the cost of that mammogram.
-Slightly more have had breast cancer, slightly more have ever had a pap smear.
+Of those who have had mammogram, women with disabilities are much less likely to have had a mammogram within the past 2 years.
+Slightly more have had breast cancer, slightly less have ever had a pap smear.
 Of those women who have had a pap smear, women with disabilities are much less likely to have had a pap smear in the last 3 years.
 Women with disabilities are more likely to have had a hysterectomy.

-An Introduction: Arkansas 2003 BRFSS What is the BRFSS?
+An Introduction: Arkansas 2005 BRFSS What is the BRFSS?1

 In the early 1980s, the Centers for Disease Control and Prevention worked with states to develop the Behavioral Risk Factor Surveillance System (BRFSS).
-The CDC developed standard core questionnaire for states to use to provide data that could be compared across states.
+The CDC developed a standard core questionnaire for states to use to provide data that could be compared across states.
 This state-based survey, the first of its kind, collected, analyzed, and published information on the prevalence of risk behaviors among Americans on a variety of health issues.
 The primary focus of these surveys has been on behaviors that are linked with the leading causes of death-heart disease, cancer, stroke, diabetes, and injury-and other important health issues.
 These behaviors include:

 - Not getting enough physical activity.

 - Being overweight.

 - Not using seatbelts.

 - Using tobacco and alcohol.

-- Not getting preventive medical care-mammograms, Pap smears, colorectal cancer screening tests, and flu shots
+- Not getting preventive medical care-mammograms, pap smears, colorectal cancer screening tests, and flu shots